 - Answer an officer’s questions

 In general, officers can conduct as many different tests that they believe are necessary to determine whether the individual is under the influence of alcohol.
-If any test is failed it can establish probable cause and that can lead to the person being arrested.
+If any test is failed, it can establish probable cause, leading to the person being arrested.

 Get Immediate Help With Your DUI Case

 You can schedule your first meeting with an attorney at First Point Law Group PC by contacting our firm now.
 Call us at 703-884-2253 or send us an email to schedule your free consultation.